Free Publishing Help & Info

 You have about two seconds to lure someone to crack your book open.

-Using the same printer most online publishers use, my wife gets her book printed for less, whether digital (POD) or offset printing (preferred by bookstores).
-So can you if you know how.
+Using the same printer most online publishers use, you can get your book printed for less, whether digital (POD) or offset printing (preferred by bookstores).
 It's a simple matter of finding a publisher that offers both print options and says so up front.
 True self-publishing companies (facilatators) do both.
+Offset printers will require a minimum print run of 500 copies as a rule.

 Whether you publish now or later, this information will give you the tools and know-how to get your book professionally and economically printed, listed with major online booksellers and made available to bookstores nationwide.
 Knowing where to start will break you out of the inertia that plagues every first-time author.